Nezareeen/Ecommerce-Follow-Along/README.md

 ✅ created route for Add Address Page in Frontend.
 ✅ create form for adding address.
 ✅ stored address using useState Hook.

+### **🛠️ Milestone 22: Created Backend for Address and attached with fronted**
+✅ created backend endpoint for handeling address.
+✅ added backend endpoint with frontend.

+### **🛠️ Milestone 23 worked on address in frontend and backend
+✅ created placeorder button in cart page and added navigation to select address ✅ created select address page and provided option to select one address.
+✅created backend endpoint to sent all address to user.